Meaford Dragons has celebrated their 10th Anniversary.

 Alex is a retired banking executive, having spent much of his career in senior commercial banking positions with Bank of Montreal.
 In the late 1990’s he worked as regional manager for BMO in the Grey-Bruce region.
 His career took him to most regions of Canada with accountabilities from the Maritimes to British Columbia.
 A Meaford resident since 1998, Alex is active in the community as a Board member of the Residential Hospice of Grey-Bruce, which is currently constructing Chapman House Hospice as well as a Board Member of the recently formed Bluewater Angel Investor Group.

-Meet the Contestants
+Meet our 2018 Contestants